CiscoTestAutomation/genie/docs/health/index.rst

 **4. I want to change the location of where core files are searched for**

 by default, it's pre-defined for each platform (iosxe, iosxr, nxos).
-If you want to look for somewhere else, the location can be overwritten via `--health-core-default-dir`.
+If you want to look somewhere else, the location can be overwritten via `--health-core-default-dir`.

 example to change to `harddisk0:/core` for iosxe.